adarshmalapaka/test-driven-development/readme.md

 ```
 cppcheck --enable=all --std=c++11 --suppress=missingIncludeSystem . --suppress=unmatchedSuppression $( find . -name *.cpp | grep -vE -e "^./build/" ) --force --output-file=../results/cppcheck.txt
 ```
+## notes and todo statements
+- User handling for gain values and test cases required
+- The gain values in the test cases were high and did not allow the error to converge
+- Test cases compute 2 and compute 3 seems redundant